BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/advanced_rules.md

 ### MOUNTING

 In specific Narrative Scenarios, models may be able to Mount a Cavalry model and become a Passenger.
 To do this, the model must Move into base contact with the Cavalry model and roll a D6.
 On a 1, the model fails to Mount and neither model may Move any further that turn.
 On a 2-5, the model successfully Mounts, though neither model may Move any further that turn.
 On a 6, the model successfully Mounts and the Cavalry model can still Activate if it hasn't already done so that turn.
-Passengers

 ## SENTRIES